ShriramShanbhag/ThreadMark/README.md

   ## Usage

   - Open a chat on any supported AI tool.
-A small **Save** pill appears bottom-right.
+A small **Save to ThreadMark** pill appears bottom-right.
 Click it.
   - Or click the extension's toolbar icon while on a chat — same form, prefilled.
   - Click the toolbar icon anywhere else to see your recent bookmarks; click **Open library →** for the full view.
   - The library lets you search, filter by tool, edit, and delete bookmarks.